 If you’re still unsure which one you prefer, you can activate the 3-day free trial of getAbstract and the 7-day free trial of Blinkist at the same time, use both for 10-30 minutes each day, and then ultimately go with the one that suits your needs better.

-Final Verdict: Is getAbstract worth it?
+Final Verdict for our getAbstract Review: Is getAbstract worth it?

 GetAbstract is a fantastic book summary app for lifelong learners and high achievers.
 It is more expensive than its competitors, but it may be your best choice if:

 - You want to binge read summaries of books on a particular topic.
 Since the summaries are short, getAbstract makes it easier for you to get the main points from a large collection of books on one topic.

 - You’re a professional who wants to own the app with the biggest collection of summaries.
 You want to read summaries of books, articles, videos, and reports in bite-sized chunks on a regular basis.